-Chalus is basically a village in the north of Iran, right before the Caspian sea which was later connected to Karaj and consequently Tehran through the Alborz mountains.
-It took years to construct it as it curves around rocky mountains and sometimes goes right through them via numerous tunnels.
-It’s winding, narrow and and possibly dangerous if you’re not a careful driver, but nevertheless offers stunning panoramas with every turn.
+Chalus is a village in northern Iran, before the Caspian Sea, later connected to Karaj and then Tehran through the Alborz Mountains.
+It took many years to construct it as curves around Rocky Mountains and sometimes through multiple tunnels through them.
+If you are not a rigorous driver, road is possibly dangerous.
+However, it offers an eye-catching panorama with every turn.

 The southern side is an uphill ride.
 It’s usually drier, but comes with the gushing sound of the river flowing by.
 The dam of Karaj, providing the major water supply of the capital can be quite a scene.
 Numerous restaurants and teahouses offer kebabs with saffron rice followed by a cup of tea beside the river.
 Many Tehraners just come here to chill.
 To them, the road is not simply a path, it’s a destination.